Isle of Wight Guru

 Another Ryde Esplanade attraction are two modern playgrounds.
 The one at the Appley end is the bigger one with slides galore and lots to do (and no swings bizarrely - my daughter was not impressed).
 There's a smaller playground near the Waterside Pool.

-A third playground can be found at Puckpool Park, which is only a couple of minutes walk from the seafront.
-This is probably our favourite one in the area, as it's got swings and a zip wire.
+A third playground can be found at Puckpool Park, which is only a couple of minutes' walk from the seafront.
+This is probably our favourite one in the area, as it's got swings and a bit more space.

 Older children and teenagers may prefer to chillax at the gnarly skate park near the bowling alley, dude.